Dougwestt/Dougwestt/README.md

-I don't have any idea what I am doing.
+Just learning how to use this stuff.
+Challenging!
-- 👀 I’m interested in ... learning more.
+- 👀 I’m interested in ... learning more code and 中文。
 - 🌱 I’m currently learning ...
-I don't even know.
+HTML, how to use GitHub, 中文，金融。
-- 💞️ I’m looking to collaborate on ... learning this thing.
+- 💞️ I’m looking to collaborate on ... anything helpful!
 - 📫 How to reach me ... dleggett5353@gmail.com

 <!---